-Upon review of the record to date, we have decided to exercise our discretion to hear this appeal.
+Upon review of the record to date we have decided to exercise our discretion to hear this appeal.
 The appeal does not appear frivolous on its face.
-Appellant alleges that the reasons given for his termination, that is, "declining attitude" and poor work performance, are untrue.
-Furthurmore, he claims that he received a degree of harassment for allegedly not accepting more responsibility than his position required.

-Based on our decision in Request of the American Federation of State,

-County and Municipal Employes, Council 24, Wisconsin State Employees

-Union, AFL-CIO for a Declaratory Ruling, Case No. 75-206, August 24, 1976,

-Appellant has the burden of proving that Respondent's decision to terminate was arbitrary and capricious.
+Based upon our decison in Request of the American Federation of State, County and Municipal Employes, Council 24, Wisconsin State Employes Union, AFL-CIO for a Declaratory Ruling, Case No. 75-206, August 24, 1976, Appellant has the burden of proving that Respondent's decision to terminate was arbitrary and capricious.